-It's true that some investors are worried that the recent increase in long-dated US Treasury (UST) bond yields could soon have a negative impact on the demand for emerging market assets, including SA equities and bonds and cause a broader sell-off in emerging markets (EM).
+The recent rapid rise in long-dated US Treasury (UST) bond yields has some market watchers concerned that this could soon have a negative impact on the demand for emerging market assets, including SA equities and bonds, sparking a sell-off in emerging markets (EM).
 The yields on 10- and 30-year UST's have jumped more than 100bps (1.0%) over the past seven months, as Graph 1 shows, with the benchmark 10-year bond at over 1.6% in late March versus a low of around 0.5% in mid-August 2020.
 However, at Prudential we believe it will take a larger increase in UST yields from current levels to cause a shift in investor risk appetite and an EM sell-off.